smattingly/database-tutorial/part5.md

-### Exercise set TBD
+### Exercise set 24

 MongoDB does not have a convenient way to selectively write shell contents to a file.
 You will need to copy and paste your work for the following exercises using a text editor.
 Be sure to copy both the MongoDB command(s) and the results that are returned.
-Use the filename `exerciseTBD-1.txt` for the first exercise, and so on.
+Use the filename `exercise24-1.txt` for the first exercise, and so on.

 1. Insert documents into the `visits` collection for each of the eleven remaining visits.
 Continue to use sequential numbers for `_id` values.
 2. Write a query that returns all fourteen visit documents.